jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerFinishGame/task.md

 - Implement the `getAllGameResults` method, which returns the reversed `gameHistory` list.

 Hooray!
-After finishing this step the application will work well:
+After finishing this step the game will work well:

 ![The current state of the game](../../utils/src/main/resources/images/states/wordGenerator/state2.gif)